A Kansas Catholic school banned the child of a same-sex couple, and over 1,000 local Catholic parents protested

 The contention began on February 27th, when St. Ann’s pastor Rev. Craig J. Maxim sent a letter to parents outlining the situation.
 In the letter, Maxim said he sought the advice of the Archdiocese of Kansas City.

-“To summarize,” Maxim wrote, “the Archdiocese states that since same sex unions are not in the conformance with the Church’s teaching on sacramental marriage and these unions have no current ability to bring their relationship into conformity, the parents cannot model behaviors and attitudes consistent with the Church’s teachings.”
+“To summarize,” Maxim wrote, “the Archdiocese states that since same sex unions are not in the conformance with the Church’s teaching on sacramental marriage and these unions have no current ability to bring their relationship into conformity, the parents cannot model behaviors and attitudes consistent with the Church’s teachings.” false

 The petition, written by another couple within the community, rebuts the Archdiocese’s reasoning, stating that the school has previously accepted non-Catholic students.
 Furthermore, the Archdiocese isn’t taking other forms of “modern marriages” that may be “inconsistent with the Church’s teaching” into consideration, such as children with divorced parents, remarriages without annulments, or families that have undergone vasectomies and fertility treatments.